 Whether you’re conducting qualitative research, walking through a mock sales process, or simply having coffee with a current customer, the most important factor is listening very carefully.
 The most common mistake brands can make is talking too much.
 The decision to use your product or service rests in the hands of the customer.
 Listen to their story!
 Ask questions to learn what they’re feeling and what they need to make their ultimate decision.
 Then, take those insights to smooth out the customer journey and gain customer loyalty.

 Market research is a never-ending process.
 Don’t make the mistake of doing it once at the beginning of your business and never thinking about it again.
 Feedback collection is arguably the most important part of market research, which is why you should never stop listening to your customers and analyzing their insights.
 This can be done through a structured survey process or measured checkpoints along the customer engagement process.
-Here you can find five of the best ways to collect customer feedback.
 Collecting feedback will allow you to identify patterns and trends, better understand your customers’ problems, and tailor your business to serve their needs.

 Every industry is being talked about online — whether it’s blogs, news sites, social media, forums, FAQ sites, etc. Look at these resources as free research about your customers’ pain points.
 By spending a few hours each week looking at these sources, you’ll gain insight into your customers by reading what they read, learning what they want to learn and then using this information in your content marketing strategy.
 Here’s how to best harness the power of these online resources:

 Figure out what your customers are searching for on the Internet with keyword research.
 There are a number of free and paid services that allow you to figure out what other people are searching for online.
 If we learn what people are searching for, we might gain a better understanding of what problems they may be facing.
 Here are those free and paid tools we mentioned above: